rathrio/sde_project/answer.md

 ##Task 2

+For solving the this and all successive tasks of this project we are reyling on a [Game of Life](http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) simulation written in Java.
+You can find the source of the application at http://www.bitstorm.org/gameoflife/standalone/.

 ###a)

 See [here](https://github.com/rathrio/sde_project/blob/master/src/sde/Main.java) for source.

 ###b)

 We couldn't do this, mainly because we looked at two different java projects for reasons defined in the [report](https://github.com/rathrio/sde_project/blob/master/report.md).

 ###c)